 The basis for organising accounting and financial reporting is the Accounting Act.
-The Accounting Standards Board set up by the government is responsible for accounting matters and provides accounting guidelines explaining and clarifying the Act.
+Accounting matters are supervised by the Accounting Standards Board, set up by the government, that also provides accounting guidelines explaining and clarifying the Act.

 An accounting entity is required to set up accounting policies and procedures establishing the charting of accounts as well as a description of the contents of the accounts and which regulate, among other things, the documentation and recording of business transactions, the flow and preservation of source documents, the maintenance of accounting journals and ledgers, the presenting of revenue and expenditure under income statement items, and the physical inventory of assets and liabilities.

 In addition, it regulates the accounting policy and presentation format used by the accounting entity, the procedure for preparing financial statements, the usage of accounting software, and the circumstances relating to the organisation of accounting and the implementation of related internal audit measures.

 An accounting entity is required:

 - to organise its accounts in such a way as to ensure the provision of up-to-date, relevant, objective and comparable information concerning the financial position, economic performance and cash flows of the accounting entity;